History of New York City’s Famed Cafe Wha?

 Cafe Wha?

 In a city that never sleeps, one made of dreamy eyes and sparkles for miles, music is a big part of the legacy and nightlife of New York City.
 This has been true since its inception as the best city in the world, the city where dreams come to be born and where dreams come to die.
 One staple location, found in the belly of Greenwich Village is the Cafe Wha?
-The venue has seen its ups and downs and through decades has been known for launching the careers of many celebrated artists, most notably Bob Dylan.
+The venue has seen its ups and downs and, through decades, has been known for launching the careers of many celebrated artists, most notably Bob Dylan.
 But what makes this cafe any better than The Gaslight or even just any old day at Washington Square Park?
 What puts the color into the history of this oddly named Cafe?

-Among others who had their start in the black-walled and buzzing cafe would be Bruce Springsteen, who brought his teenage band “The Castilles” to play a few times during the week.
+Among others who started in the black-walled and buzzing cafe would be Bruce Springsteen, who brought his teenage band “The Castilles” to play a few times during the week.
 The Cafe Wha? was at the front of all that was folk music and later budding rock music during the 60s.
-If the black walls of the cafe would talk they wouldn’t, they would play the songs of all who have sung nestled within, and they would tell the jokes of the comedians who delivered their punchlines under the comfortable lighting glazed over with cigarette smoke.
-One notable comedian, who Mr. Roth later became the manager for, was Richard Pryor, who began to offend and amuse crowds first at The Cafe Wha?
-Mr. Roth took his vision and turned it into history, myth, a safe place for music and laughs and all that made up the 60s and the vibe with it.
-The Cafe Wha? epitomizes all of the color, the sounds, the jokes, the weary sighs, the anger of the war, the fear of Cubans and missiles, the very delayed breath, and clenched jaw that the 60s were.
+If the black walls of the cafe would talk, they wouldn’t; they would play the songs of all who have sung nestled within, and they would tell the jokes of the comedians who delivered their punchlines under the comfortable lighting glazed over with cigarette smoke.

 Picture Credit: By No machine-readable author provided.
 Behdad~commonswiki assumed (based on copyright claims).
 [GFDL (http://www.gnu.org/copyleft/fdl.html), CC-BY-SA-3.0 (http://creativecommons.org/licenses/by-sa/3.0/) or CC BY-SA 2.5-2.0-1.0 (https://creativecommons.org/licenses/by-sa/2.5-2.0-1.0)], via Wikimedia Commons